Spicy Mexican Rice has the perfect blend of ingredients to make it a memorable addition to any Mexican themed dinner.

 Unlike a lot of recipes, the prep time for this Mexican Rice is minimal.
-First, I drained the canned tomatoes, and placed them into a blender.
-Then I peeled and quartered the onion quartered the onion, and added it to the blender.
-Next, I puréed both the tomato and onion until they were smooth.
+First I drained the canned tomatoes and placed them into a blender.
+Then I peeled and chopped the onion and added it to the blender.
+Next I puréed both the tomato and onion until they were smooth.

 I placed the rice in a wire mesh strainer.
-Then, I rinsed it under cold water for a minute or two to remove as much of the starch as possible, and allowed it to drain.
-For the remaining prep, I mixed the tomato paste with the chicken broth, and seeded and diced the jalapeño peppers.
+Then I rinsed it under cold water for a minute or two to remove as much of the starch as possible then allowed it to drain.
+For the remaining prep I mixed the tomato paste with the chicken broth then seeded and diced the jalapeño peppers.

-Next, I added the diced jalapeño peppers and minced garlic to the rice and cooked them for a minute or two until they were fragrant.
+Next I added the diced jalapeño peppers and minced garlic to the rice.
+Then I cooked them for a minute or two until they were fragrant.

-Then I added the tomato purée mixture to the rice, followed by the addition of the chicken broth mixture, salt and pepper.
+Then I added the tomato purée mixture to the rice (Photo 1), followed by the addition of the chicken broth mixture (Photo 2), salt and pepper (Photo 3).

 - 28 ounce can whole tomatoes, drained